In response to the Covid-19 crisis, the City has moved to an essential services model until further notice.

 Note: Petaluma has a local minimum wage that is higher than the State minimum wage.
 You must pay the Petaluma wage to employees for hours worked within the Petaluma City limits.
 Learn more here.

 The City of Petaluma requires that any business that is either, located in, or doing business in Petaluma file a written application prior to commencing business and pay the minimum tax applicable to the business classification.
-A business tax certificate (aka, business license) will be issued as evidence of payment of the business tax.
+A business license will be issued as evidence of payment of the business tax.

-If you are located in Sonoma County and generating receipts (doing business) within the City of Petaluma, you are required to get a Business Certificate and pay the Business Tax in Petaluma.
+If you are located in Sonoma County and generating receipts (doing business) within the City of Petaluma, you are required to get a Business License and pay the Business Tax in Petaluma.

 - Read the Instructions